ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 be set to a random string output by a cryptographically secure pseudorandom number generator.
 The aggregation job ID is used by aggregators to look up preparation state for the reports included in the sub-batch.

+Throughout this section, when we say an aggregator must alert its peer, the meaning of this depends on which aggregator is sending the alert.
+The leader sends an alert by sending the helper an `AggregateReq` message containing an `AggregateAbortReq` sub-message, as described in {{aggregate-abort-request}}.
+The helper sends an alert by responding to the leader's request as described in
+{{errors}}.

 The last 32 bytes of each message is an HMAC-SHA256 tag computed over the serialized message excluding the `tag` field itself.
 The key that is used is the